Responsible business conduct

 Wärtsilä supports and respects basic human values as outlined in the UN's Universal Declaration of Human Rights.
 Wärtsilä also supports the Ten Principles of the UN Global Compact, of which six principles are related to Human and Labour rights.

-Wärtsilä's employees represent 136 nationalities.
+Wärtsilä's employees represent 137 nationalities.
 The company supports fair and equal treatment of all its employees.
 Wärtsilä supports the work-related rights defined by the International Labour Organization.
-Therefore the company works to ensure that there is freedom of association and right to collective bargaining in the company.
+Therefore, the company works to ensure that there is freedom of association and right to collective bargaining in the company.
 In those countries where local legislation does not recognise these rights, Wärtsilä endeavours to give employees other channels for expressing their opinions.

 Preventing corruption and bribery

 Wärtsilä's Code of Conduct, Anti-Corruption Policy, as well as specific Policies implemented for sales intermediaries, namely Agent, Broker and Distributor Policies, expressly prohibit the company and its employees from offering or accepting any kind of benefit considered to be a bribe and from taking actions that could give rise to a conflict of interest or breach of loyalty.
 The instructions make it compulsory to comply with anti-corruption laws of all the countries in which Wärtsilä does or intends to do business and urge the reporting of any cases of corruption and bribery.
 The company continues to rendering an extensive training programme for its personnel on anti-corruption principles and applicable legislation as well as the relevant company policies and procedures.
-At the end of 2017, 92% of Wärtsilä’s employees have successfully completed the Anti-corruption training.
+At the end of 2018, 91.8% of Wärtsilä’s employees had successfully completed the Anti-corruption training.

 Wärtsilä's policy is to engage in an open dialogue and discussion with both local and international public authorities and officials.
 The aim of the dialogue is to share information and improve the quality of regulation.
 Wärtsilä participates in public consultations in the areas of importance to the company.
 Wärtsilä is part of the Transparency Register of the European Commission.